EntrustCorporation/cps/entrust.md

 The CA confirms the Applicant’s control over each Mailbox Field to be included in a Certificate by sending a Random Value via email and then receiving a confirming response utilizing the Random Value.
 Control over each Mailbox Address is confirmed using a unique Random Value.
 The Random Value is only to the email address being validated and is not be shared in any other way.
 The Random Value is unique in each email.

-Effective no later than 1 September 2023, the Random Value remains valid for use in a confirming response for no more than 24 hours from its creation.
+The Random Value remains valid for use in a confirming response for no more than 24 hours from its creation.
 The Random Value will be reset upon each instance of the email sent by the CA to a Mailbox Address, however all relevant Random Values sent to that Mailbox Address may remain valid for use in a confirming response within the validity period.
 In addition, the Random Value will be reset upon first use by the user if intended for additional use as an authentication factor following the Mailbox Address verification.

 ##### 3.2.2.9.3 Validating applicant as operator of associated mail server(s)